PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

       url: "https://twitter.com/postgresqlstan"
 ```

-Save and commit the changes.
+Save and commit the changes, which will activate github-pages and render your website at the URL shown when you enabled GitHub Pages.
+It usually takes a minute or two to finish.

-### Edit \_page/about.md
+### Edit \_pages/about.md

-Personalize the About page by editing the [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) file at `_pages/about.md` in the repo.
+Next, edit the About page, which is stored at `_pages/about.md`.

+The page is in [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format, a simple markup language used to add formatting elements to plaintext text documents.

 ### Upload a bio photo

-You can change the name of the bio photo by editing `_config.yml` or match the existing file name (`bio-photo.jpg`).
-If you prefer not to have a photo, remove the entire line containing `  avatar : "/assets/images/bio-photo.jpg"`.
+You can either change the name of the avatar image (by editing the value for `avatar` in `_config.yml`) or name your image "bio-photo.jpg".
+If you prefer not to have a photo, remove the entire line containing `avatar : "/assets/images/bio-photo.jpg"`.

-To add your photo to the site, navigate to the `assets/images` folder and click on **Add file : Upload Files**.
+To add your photo to the site, navigate to the `assets/images` folder and click on **Add file** to uplodad an image.
 A size of 200 x 200 pixels works best.

 ## Start blogging

+The sample blog posts in the `_posts` folder demonstrate the date-based naming convention and the YAML front matter at the top of each post.
+Examine the examples and try creating your own.

+{% capture notice-5 %}

-You can figure out how to make a blog post by examining the Markdown files in the `_posts` folder of the repo.
-See [Jekyll - Posts](https://jekyllrb.com/docs/posts/) for more information about blog posts.
+See [Jekyll - Posts](https://jekyllrb.com/docs/posts/) for more information.
+{% endcapture %}<div class="notice">{{ notice-5 | markdownify }}</div>